nickmvincent/cmpt419_spring2025/readings/readings.md

 ## Week 5

 This week, we are going to start reading a long piece that surveys training data influence:
-Training Data Influence Analysis and Estimation: A Survey Zayd Hammoudeh, Daniel Lowd
+Training Data Influence Analysis and Estimation: A Survey, Zayd Hammoudeh, Daniel Lowd: https://arxiv.org/abs/2212.04612

 This piece will represent a large jump from reading about high-level frameworks that consider social factors, incentives, etc. to a much more mathematical framework for thinking about data-centricity.
 Accordingly, we're going to work through this piece (and some excerpts from the key citations) fairly slowly.
-For this week, you should just read pages 1-10.
+For this week, you should just read pages 1-10 (on the arxiv version -- up to Section 4).

 For this week's reading responses, you do not need to answer any questions.
 Instead, please use the reading response as a chance to record any questions that come up (if you want to just ask them in lecture, that's great too!)